Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What The Rosetta Stone French Lessons Are Like

-Now, as for what those drills and exercises are actually like, the unique thing about Rosetta Stone is that almost every single individual exercise in the program uses images in some way or another.
+Now, as for what those drills and exercises are actually like, the unique thing about Rosetta Stone Sapphire is that almost every single individual exercise in the program uses images in some way or another.

 Sometimes the program will say something in French and you match what was said to the right picture.
 Other times, you must match written French phrases to the images, and occasionally it’s on you to speak in French what’s in the image and get graded by the speech software.
 Or, in some instances, the pictures are used to work on your pronunciation.